BachPhu/Obsidian-Notes/Presentations.md

 Hi, my name is Le Vi Pham and my presentation is about the issues with STEM online education and my proposal solution to this issue.

 # The Problem
 So, the problem with STEM online education is that many student reported to be unsatisfied with their course experience.
-More specifically
+First off, lack of motivation, as you can see on the chart, 57